ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 14. Added Features from Planescape.
 15. Added Features from Spelljammer.
 This adds a new short adventure to Act 3, accessible after buying a deed off Popper in the Circus of Last Days.
 Yes it's intentionally expensive.
 16. Added Boo Dice.
+17. Removed last vestiges of "Grym 2.0" and the dragon encounter from MMM-Listo.
+18. Fixed the names of creatures in MMM-Listo.
+19. Removed additional unwanted MMM content.
+20. REL is back.
+I freaked out over nothing.

 ## Listonomicon v2.5.1